 What Workplace Policies Does My Business Need?

-With plenty being made about recent workplace dramas in some of Australia’s leading companies, it’s important to ensure you have policies in place that cover your business in any situation, whether it be related to appropriate computer use, discrimination or harassment.
+With plenty being made about recent workplace issues in some of Australia’s leading companies (and institutions), it’s important to ensure you have policies in place that cover your business in any situation.
+This can concern computer use, discrimination or harassment.
 Here’s a list of the policies every Australian workplace should have.

 Harassment and Bullying Policy

-Harassment and bullying is a risk to the health and safety of employees, and can occur in every type of workplace, regardless of what your business does.
+Harassment and bullying is a risk to the health and safety of employees,.
+This can occur in every type of workplace, regardless of what your business does.
 A harassment and bullying policy is essential for all types of business to explain what actions classify as workplace harassment and bullying.
 The key point of this policy is to clearly emphasise that these actions will not be tolerated.

 Social Media Policy